-In addition to his interest in the Holocaust and the Third Reich, Mr. Locke’s research and writing on the criminal justice system and justice in American society have been ongoing.
-He has published widely on these topics and his essays have appeared in The New York Times, The Journal of Criminology and Police Science, and the Journal of Urban Law.
-With funding from the National Science Foundation he has conducted research on “Human Values, Technology, and Law Enforcement.”
+In addition to his interest in the Holocaust and the Third Reich, Locke’s research and writing on the criminal justice system and justice in American society was extensive.
+He published widely on these topics and his essays appeared in The New York Times, The Journal of Criminology and Police Science, and the Journal of Urban Law.
+With funding from the National Science Foundation he conducted research on “Human Values, Technology, and Law Enforcement.”
 Under a grant from the National Institute of Mental Health, he has explored “The Police, Institutional Racism, and Change.”
-He is a frequent contributor to the Seattle Post-Intelligencer and The Seattle Times on local and national ethical issues.
+He was a frequent contributor to the Seattle Post-Intelligencer and The Seattle Times on local and national ethical issues.

-He was appointed by Governor Mike Lowry (b.1939) in 1993, along with Delores Teutsch, a former legislator, and Ruth Coffin Schroeder, past president of the League of Women Voters, to a Citizens Commission on Government Ethics and Campaign Finance Reform.
-This Commission reviewed the role of the Public Disclosure Commission, which had been accused of mishandling the investigation of illegal campaigning.
-Mr. Locke has also served as chair of the Washington State Sentencing Guidelines Commission, as chair of the Ethics Board of King County, and as co-chair of the Washington State Commission on Ethics and Political Accountability.
+In 1993 Locke was appointed by Governor Mike Lowry (1939-2017), along with Delores Teutsch, a former legislator, and Ruth Coffin Schroeder, past president of the League of Women Voters, to a Citizens Commission on Government Ethics and Campaign Finance Reform.
+The commission reviewed the role of the Public Disclosure Commission, which had been accused of mishandling the investigation of illegal campaigning.
+Locke also served as chair of the Washington State Sentencing Guidelines Commission, as chair of the Ethics Board of King County, and as co-chair of the Washington State Commission on Ethics and Political Accountability.

-With a long and distinguished record of community involvement, Mr. Locke is often selected to sit on panels studying Seattle police activities.
+With a long and distinguished record of community involvement, Locke was frequently selected to sit on panels studying Seattle police activities.
 In 1999, 10 days after a Seattle detective was charged in a theft case, Mayor Paul Schell (1937-2014) named him as a consultant to a review panel chaired by King County Superior Court Judge Charles Johnson.
 It was the first review of the department in 15 years.
-In 2001, Mayor Schell again called on him to co-chair one of three Mardi Gras review panels which investigated the riot in Pioneer Square that left one young man dead.
+In 2001, Schell again called on Locke to co-chair one of three review panels that investigated the Mardi Gras riot in Pioneer Square that left one young man dead.
 In 2007, Mayor Greg Nickels (b.
-1955) named him to a panel of prominent citizens to review the handling of internal investigations in the Police Department and the performance of Chief Gil Kerlikowske.
+1955) named Locke to a panel of prominent citizens to review the handling of internal investigations in the police department and the performance of Chief Gil Kerlikowske.

-In addition to his writings, his public speaking engagements, his teaching, his research, and his civic appointments, Mr. Locke has found time to serve on numerous local and national boards.
+In addition to his writing, public-speaking engagements, teaching, research, and civic appointments, Locke found time to serve on numerous local and national boards.
 From 1970 until 1981 he served as one of the first 12 directors of the Police Foundation created by the Ford Foundation to investigate police problems.
 For nine years he served as the first of two non-family members on the board of the Bullitt Foundation.